CNES/zcollection/docs/source/index.rst

 ZCollection
 ===========

-This project is a Python library allowing to manipulate data splited into a :py:class:`collection <zcollection.collection.Collection>` of groups stored in `Zarr format <https://zarr.readthedocs.io/en/stable/>`_.
+This project is a Python library manipulating data split into a :py:class:`collection <zcollection.collection.Collection>` of groups stored in `Zarr format <https://zarr.readthedocs.io/en/stable/>`_.